-- (A) the requirements of Title 5, Section 53003 (c) and of state and federal nondiscrimination laws; - (B) the educational benefits of workplace diversity; - (C) the elimination of bias in hiring decisions; and - (D) best practices in serving on a selection or screening committee.
+- A. the requirements of Title 5, Section 53003 (c) and of state and federal nondiscrimination laws; - B. the educational benefits of workplace diversity; - C. the elimination of bias in hiring decisions; and - D. best practices in serving on a selection or screening committee.
 (See appendix A for relevant policies.)

-EEO training needs to be recompleted every three (3) years (36 months) by those individuals sitting on a screening committee.
-Training can be completed through an online format with successful completion of an assessment.
+EEO Training is required to be retaken every two (2) years for updates on policies and procedures by those individuals sitting on a screening committee.
+Training can be completed through an online format and/or in conjunction with instructor led training.